 Complete heart block

-'Unstable' bradycardias (typically HR < 50, and a 3rd degree or 'Mobitz 2' 2nd degree block) that have not responded to atropine 0.5mg IV every 3-5 minutes (to a maximum of 3mg) - or when vascular access is not readily available - see Bradycardia algorithm in the ACLS 2010 guidelines.
-Note that dopamine or epinephrine infusion can be tried prior to transcutaneous pacing if desired.
+'Unstable' bradycardias (typically HR < 50, and a 3rd degree or 'Mobitz II, 2nd degree block) that have not responded to atropine - or when vascular access is not readily available - see Bradycardia algorithm in the ACLS 2015 guidelines.

 In ACLS, 'unstable' is defined as the presence of one or more of

 A search for the 5 H's and 5 T's should be made but this should not delay treating the heart rate of the unstable patient who has bradycardia.

 None, once the diagnosis of unstable bradycardia is made.